jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

 - Send a single prompt to Cursor
 - Basic debugging
 - Power and peril of one-shot prompts
+- git restore . to undo the changes made by the one-shot prompt?

 ### Exercise C (20 minutes): Product manager framework
 - Learn how to use structured approach to AI-assisted development